Siriussee/GSoC-20-Trigger-Task/README.md

 ## Task 2

 I mainly reconstructed the feature in task 2.
 As I stated above, I reshape the feature into a 2D array to feed the ResNet16.
-And I move further here by constructing it into a `1*32*32` one channel image by reshaping and padding.
+And I move further hereby constructing it into a `1*32*32` one channel image by reshaping and padding.

 ```
 img_like_feature = np.pad(np.reshape(b, (10,10)), (11, 11), 'reflect') # from [87*1] to [32*32]